The genomics revolution is already here

 However, while data output is flooding research centres around the world and genomics results are published in highly prestigious journals, the sharing of the data that enables this research is embarrassingly limited.

-The data ownership, the legal consent of the patients involved, the privacy of the patients involved and the mere volume and complexity of these datasets are a major hindrance to sharing of personal genetics data.
+The data ownership, the legal consent of the patients involved, the privacy of the patients involved and the sheer volume and complexity of these datasets are a major hindrance to sharing of personal genetics data.

 So genetic discoveries remain hidden